-I am a reporter and editor based in Washington, D.C.
+I am an editor and reporter based in Washington, D.C.
 I focus on voting rights, criminal justice, and civil rights issues.

 I am currently the democracy editor for the Guardian US.